This post may contain affiliate links. Please read myย privacy policy.

 The Best Lumpia Recipe

-Almost every country in Asia has its own version of spring rolls , known as egg rolls in the United States.
-In the Philippines, they are called lumpia or lumpiang Shanghai.
+Almost every country in Asia has its own version of spring rolls, known as egg rolls in the United States.
+In the Philippines, we call them lumpia, or lumpiang Shanghai.

-Aside from Vietnamese spring rolls, this authentic and easy pork lumpia recipe is one of the simplest appetizers you can make quickly.
-It requires only four main ingredients, seasoned with soy sauce and ground black pepper.
+Aside from Vietnamese spring rolls, this authentic and easy pork lumpia recipe is one of the simplest appetizers I love to make quickly.
+It only requires four main ingredients, seasoned with soy sauce and ground black pepper.

-Why is this the ultimate recipe?
-Because it was developed by Marvin Gapultos, a best-selling native Filipino cookbook author.
+What makes this the ultimate recipe?
+It was developed by Marvin Gapultos, a best-selling Filipino cookbook author.
 Plus, it’s fail-proof, beginner-friendly, and guaranteed to be a crowd favorite.
 With over 300 glowing reviews, this is the go-to recipe to try at home!

 What Is Lumpia